microsoft/go-infra/buildreport/testdata/report/notify.go-new-branch.golden.md

 Completed releasing one version!
-If every version's release-build has finished, approve the release-go-images build to continue.
+If every version's release-build and innerloop tests are successful, approve the release-go-images build to continue.

 This appears to be a new major version!
 If so, here are a few things that will need an update when the release is done:
 * [ ] The [microsoft/go download links](https://github.com/microsoft/go/blob/microsoft/main/eng/doc/Downloads.md)